trebco/treb/roadmap.md

  + rewrite formula in other sheets when inserting/deleting rows/columns
  + rewrite formula in annotations when inserting/deleting rows/columns
- + rewrite formula when changing sheet names
- + support changing sheet names
+ + delete sheets
  + selecting cells in other sheets when entering formula
  + cut and paste in different sheets (what is the desired behavior?)

+ + add/remove sheet does not run through exec command

 ### grid/sheet